 Multiplying both sides by $S$, \Cref{eq:scale_mixture_of_unifs} guarantees

-From a quantisation perspective, \Cref{eq:layered_quantiser_identity} corresponds to randomly scaling and shifting the quantisation grid to achieve the desired distribution for the quantisation error.
-This also shows that with minimal modifications, we can extend the dithered quantiser code to any one-dimensional, unimodal additive noise mechanism $\epsilon$.
+From a quantisation perspective, \Cref{eq:layered_quantiser_identity} corresponds to randomly scaling and shifting the quantisation grid to achieve the desired distribution.
+This way, we can also extend the dithered quantiser code to any one-dimensional, unimodal additive noise mechanism $\epsilon$.
 First, we set the common randomness to $Z^\LQ \gets (U, S)$, where $(U, S)$ are the pair of random variables from the SMSU representation in \Cref{eq:scale_mixture_of_unifs}.
-As before, we will be interested in encoding the quantised representation ${N \defeq \round*{\frac{x}{S} + b(S)+ U}}$.
-Similarly to the original dithered quantiser, we can express the distribution of $N$ in terms of the distribution of $X$:
+As before, we are interested in encoding ${N \defeq \round*{\frac{x}{S} + b(S)+ U}}$.
+As with the original dithered quantiser, we can express the distribution of $N$ in terms of the distribution of $X$:

 Now, let $C_{u, s}(n)$ be some entropy code over the integers, such as a Huffman code, constructed using the above distribution.
 Then, we can construct the following layered dithered quantiser-based stochastic code: \begin{codebox}{Layered Quantiser}{layered_quantiser_code} Let $X \sim P_X$ and let $Y \defeq X + \epsilon$ for some perturbation $\epsilon \indep X$ such that $\epsilon$ admits an SMSU representation $(U, S, b)$, as given by Definition~\ref{def:smsu}.
 Finally, letting $C_{u, s}$ be the entropy code as above, the layered quantiser code is